Montgomery County Ohio Board of Development Disabilities Services Homepage

 For some, an Intermediate Care Facility, or ICF, offers the type of support they need.
 These Medicaid-funded facilities offer live-in, 24-hour care for people who need a high level of support.
 They are licensed by the Ohio Department of Developmental Disabilities and operated by provider agencies.

 What is an ICF?: In ICF settings, provider representatives manage all aspects of a person's care.
-You can learn more about ICFs at the Ohio Department of Developmental Disabilities website.
+You can learn more about ICFs at the Ohio Department of Developmental Disabilities website or by reviewing the previously mentioned Residential Options Counseling Pamphlet.

 ICF Location Map: Want to know where Intermediate Care Facilities are located?
-Check out this map.
+Check out this online ICF search tool.

 Living with Family